reillypascal/personalsite-ssg/pages/posts/2024/05/composition-journal.md

     alt="Max/MSP patch described by the previous paragraph, with a coll object named cylinder_samp as before, and logic to get the length at index 0; generate random numbers without repeats up to that length; and retrieve the buffer name at index 0, and a random point into the list of buffers." id="coll_random_select_img"/>

 I have a metronome object plus a random number generator sending out a clock pulse that varies in rate with each pulse.
 I use that with a chain of counters to periodically load new buffers from the `polybuffer~` into `groove~` for playback.
-Throughout the patch I have subpatchers labeled `%_gate` — these are "Bernoulli gates."
+Throughout the patch I have subpatchers labeled `%_gate` — these are “Bernoulli gates.”
 When a message or bang enters the gate, the subpatcher makes a random number between 0–100; checks if that value is less than or equal to a threshold; and if so, allows the message/bang through.
 The `patcherargs` object in these subpatchers gets the number typed after the patcher name and uses this as a threshold/probability for the gate.
 See below:

 <img src="/media/blog/2024/05/metro_counter_logic.webp"
     alt="The metronome, on/off toggle, and counter logic from the patch."/>